PyconUK/documentation/source/tickets.rst

 =======

-We are selling tickets at two prices: £96 for people who are paying for their own tickets, and £144 for people whose company is paying.
+We are selling tickets at two prices: £96 for people who are paying for their own tickets (individual tickets), and £144 for people whose company is paying (company tickets).
+Additionally, we are selling one-day tickets at £36.
 These prices include VAT.
-We need to decide on names for these tickets.

 We will ask the following questions on the registration form: